vscode-doc-jp/Docs/userguide/integrated-terminal.md

 ### Why is VS Code shortcut X not working when the terminal has focus?

 Currently the terminal consumes many key bindings, preventing Visual Studio Code from reacting to them.
 Some examples are `kbstyle(F1)` to open the **Command Palette** and `kbstyle(Ctrl+P)` for **Quick Open** on Linux and Windows.
 This is necessary as various terminal programs and/or shells may respond to these key bindings themselves.
 There are plans to explore a blacklist that would prevent certain key bindings from being handled by the terminal (see [#7269](https://github.com/Microsoft/vscode/issues/7269)).

+### Integrated terminal exited with code 1 on Windows 10

+This can happen if you run VS Code in compatibility mode which may be turned on automatically if you have upgraded Windows.
+You can change this by right-clicking the executable and selecting properties, then uncheck "Run this program in compatibility mode" in the compatibility tab.